pkp/pkp-docs/coalition-publica/en/README.md

-# Coalition Publica OJS Integration Guide
+# Coalition Publi.ca OJS Integration Guide

 This document describes how to prepare your ​Open Journal Systems​ installation for inclusion in Érudit​, as part of the ​Coalition Publi.ca​ initiative.
 This will involve configuring your OJS installation to deliver JATS data to Érudit.